 My personal opinion

 Though both passes provide excellent value, I do end up choosing the Sightseeing Flex Pass over the Go New York Explorer Pass most of the time.
-That’s due to my individual selection of attractions, which typically include One World Observatory and the hop-on-hop-off bus tours.
-Now that the Sightseeing Pass also includes the Edge and the Vessel, I am even more convinced of the Sightseeing Flex Pass!
+That’s due to my individual selection of attractions, which typically include Edge and the hop-on-hop-off bus tours.
+Now that the Sightseeing Pass also includes admission to the Vessel, I am even more convinced of the Sightseeing Flex Pass!

 If you still cannot decide on which pass is best for you, head over to our Savings Calculator.
 There, you select what you want to do and see, and the calculator will instantly tell you which pass saves you the most.
 You see, it doesn’t have to be complicated!